d2si/sovereign-keys/README.md

 ![Authenticate instance](images/authenticate-instance.png)

 When the customer instance asks for a new secret or to decrypt an existing one, it put its instance ID among the API call parameter.
-Using some additionnal logic and setup, `Sovereign Keys` is able to assume an IAM Role into the customer AWS account and to verify if the alleged instance ID:
+Using some additional logic and setup, `Sovereign Keys` is able to assume an IAM Role into the customer AWS account and to verify if the alleged instance ID:
 1. do exist;
 2. is in the right VPC;
 3. has the expected private IP address.